kaiuliia/Adopt-a-pet/README.md

 Adopt a Pet

-Adopt a Pet it's an app, created usind react-router.
+Adopt a Pet is an app, created using react-router.
 You can choose a pet, easily switch between pages and search a pet by name.

 ## Available Scripts